fleetdm/fleet/handbook/company/README.md

 ### 🟠 Ownership
 It takes a fully-activated mind to achieve ambitious goals.
 Think like an owner of the company.

-- **Be responsive.** Reply quickly, consistently, whether or not you can take immediate action.
-Especially GitHub, Slack, and emails.
+- **Be reliable.**  Be on time.
+Communicate proactively.
+Reply quickly to email, Slack, and GitHub mentions, whether or not you can take immediate action.
-- **Finish what you bite off.** Follow through on commitments.
-Own up to mistakes.
+- **Finish what you start.** Follow through on commitments.
+Take responsibility for mistakes.
 There's no time for finger-pointing, [just fix it](https://about.gitlab.com/handbook/values/#bias-for-action).
-- **No one is coming.** It's up to you.
-Take care of [things that need doing](https://fleetdm.com/handbook/business-operations#spending-company-money), or loop in [the right people](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) fast.
+- **No one is coming.** Take care of [things that need doing](https://fleetdm.com/handbook/business-operations#spending-company-money), or loop in [the right people](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) fast.
+It's up to you.  <!-- take initiative -->
 - **Think long term.** Sign up for [the 7 year plan](https://fleetdm.com/handbook/company#strategy).
 Understand [Fleet's priorities](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit), beyond your department's goals.
 Contribute to [the big picture](https://fleetdm.com/handbook/company#purpose).

 ### 🟢 Results